ricdip/py-math-interpreter/README.md

 A simple math expression interpreter written in Python for learning purposes.

 ## Interpreter structure
-- **Lexer**: performs the lexical analysis, converting a sequence of characters into a sequence of lexical tokens.
+- **Lexer**: performs the *lexical analysis*, converting a sequence of characters into a sequence of lexical tokens.
 A lexical token or token is a string with an assigned and thus identified meaning.
 It is structured as a pair consisting of a token name and an optional token value.

-- **Parser**: performs the syntax analysis, uses the stream of tokens to check the syntactic structure of the input and generate the AST (Abstract Syntax Tree).
+- **Parser**: performs the *syntax analysis*.
+Uses the stream of tokens to check the syntactic structure of the input and generate the AST (Abstract Syntax Tree).
+The implemented parser is a **Recursive Descent Parser**: top-down parser built from a set of mutually recursive functions where each function implements one of the non-terminals of the grammar.

 - **Interpreter**: interprets the AST on the fly (without compiling it) and produces the result of the mathematical expression.

 ## Execute the program
-### Main (an example)
+### Main (executes an example)
 ```bash
 user@host:~$ make run_main
 ```